bfiliks/morrison-biblical-annotation/README.md

 This project combines computational text analysis with human expertise to create a high-quality dataset of biblical allusions in Morrison's complete works.
 The dataset will be used to train machine learning models for automated literary analysis.

-**Principal Investigator:** Felix Oke, PhD Student, UIUC School of Information Sciences
+**Project by:** Felix Oke, PhD Student, UIUC School of Information Sciences
-**Advisor:** Ryan Cordell, Associate Professor, UIUC iSchool

 ## 📚 Corpus